 Birds we hope to see today include Great Egret, a bird revered by the Maori, who call it Kotuku, Royal Spoonbill, Weka (a flightless rail), and Sacred Kingfisher.

 Overnight: Franz Josef

-We continue down the West Coast, making a few stops at lakes and coastal areas for Great Crested Grebe, Fiordland Penguin, and Kea.
+We continue along the west coast, making a few stops at lakes and coastal areas for Great Crested Grebe, Fiordland Penguin, and Kea.
 The latter are alpine parrots, some of whom haven’t read the books that say they are only to be found in alpine areas.
-We will take a walk on a boardwalk in the flooded kahikatea forests (Dacrycarpus dacrydioides) at Ship Creek, before crossing back across the mountains through Haast Pass.
-The vegetation changes dramatically after we cross the divide, due to the rain shadow from the mountains, and we soon are in tussock grassland.
-This is a land of lakes, some natural and others created or enhanced by man for hydro-electric power generation.
+We will take a walk on a boardwalk in the flooded kahikatea forests (Dacrycarpus dacrydioides) at Ship Creek before crossing back across the mountains through Haast Pass.
+The vegetation changes dramatically after we cross the divide due to the rain shadow from the mountains, and we soon are in tussock grassland.
+This is a land of lakes, some natural and others created or enhanced by man for hydro-electric-power generation.
 The huge braided rivers that bring the meltwater from the mountains are where our next target species lives.

 Overnight: Twizel or Omarama

 After we have found the Kaki (no guarantees) we travel across the vast expanse of the tussock grasslands through farmland and hills to Te Anau, a pretty town on a beautiful, deep lake.

 We stay here for two nights and have time to relax and catch our breath.
 A must-do activity in Te Anau is to see the movie Ata Whenua – Shadowland, a stunning look at the surrounding World Heritage-listed landscape of Fiordland.